By ·Updated July 2026

 Kirchen Häus Coffee is the most outwardly visible of the Broken Arrow group, run by owners Jessica Swain and John Alig out of a roasting operation on the eastern edge of the suburb.
 The bag program runs alongside a working wholesale presence — Kirchen Häus beans turn up at Funktified on Main Street and at Sanders Nursery seasonally, which is the kind of distribution footprint most operator-led suburban roasters don't bother building.

 The other thing worth flagging: Kirchen Häus runs an infused-coffee program alongside its standard catalog.
 That's a real point of differentiation in a category where most small roasters stick to the conventional bag lineup.
-For specialty drinkers passing through Broken Arrow, Kirchen Häus is the program to start with — and one of two roasters in the cluster that ships nationally.
+For specialty drinkers passing through Broken Arrow, Kirchen Häus is the program to start with — and one of three roasters in the cluster that ships nationally.

 See their full profile on Roast Local | Visit their website